Donate to support freedom.

 Is a local LLM as good as GitHub Copilot?

-For daily coding tasks - completions, refactors, code explanation - current local models like qwen3.5:4b, gemma4:e4b, and qwen3.6:27b cover a large share of Copilot-style work with zero subscription cost and full privacy.
+For daily coding tasks - completions, refactors, code explanation - current local models like gemma4:e4b, qwen3:7b, and qwen3-coder:30b cover a large share of Copilot-style work with zero subscription cost and full privacy.
 Cloud coding agents still win on very large repo context and hard multi-file planning.
 For teams who prioritise data privacy, this local LLM coding setup is a strong GitHub Copilot alternative.

 What is the best model for coding with Ollama?